Meet Vilash – senior system engineer

-Currently, I am working on the Evolve to Open (EvO) programme.
-EvO represents the first incremental stage of the future Land domain Tactical Communications and Information Systems capability being acquired incrementally by the UK Ministry of Defence.
+Currently, I am working on the Design Services Contract (DSC), which introduces new Land domain Tactical Communications and Information Systems capability to address the needs or issues faced by the British Armed Forces, acquired incrementally by the UK Ministry of Defence.

-Working within the system modelling team, this involves capturing the architecture design within an integrity modeller tool.
-My role also involves supporting members of the team with system modelling support and guidance, as required.
+Working within the DSC System Design Team, this involves capturing the Bowman ComBAT Infrastructure and Platform Battlefield Information System Application (BCIP) capability update architecture design within an integrity modeller tool.
+My role also involves supporting members of the team with system modelling support and process guidance, as required.

 Why do you think it is important to encourage young females to study STEM subjects?

 I think STEM is important as it teaches us life skills that other subjects do not.
 It’s great to see more and more female engineers emerging in the workplace.